alexl4123/ml-summary/README.md

 # README

 This summary was written for Students of the Vienna University of Technology, which take the Machine Learning course.
-The summary should explain most of the basic concepts.
+The summary should explain most of the basic concepts in depth, the advanced topics are also handled but not as in depth as the basic subjects.

 ## Please contribute